Botanical Overview

 Usually grafted on Trifoliate Orange (Citrus trifoliata) rootstock because its own roots

-'Meiwa' - nearly round shape, sweet thick rind
+'Meiwa' – a nearly round shape, sweet thick

-'Nagami' - oval shape with sweet rind and tart
+'Nagami' – an oval shape with sweet rind

-'Marumi' - round shape, sweet rind and pulp,
+'Marumi' – a round shape, with sweet rind

-intermediate sweetness between Nagami and Meiwa, 1" diameter, flesh can be dry.
+and pulp, intermediate in sweetness between Nagami and Meiwa.
+The flesh can be dry,

 'Fukushu' / 'Changshou' - a hybrid, possibly

-kumquat-mandarin, less cold hardy, oval with depressed apex, 1-1.5" long, sweet rind
+kumquat-mandarin, oval with a depressed apex, sweet rind and mild tart pulp, 1-1.5"

 Wildlife: Kumquat attracts bees, insects, birds, and